 The risks come from the consumption of raw or undercooked meat (30-63% of cases), sausages, contact with cat feces, which is the natural reservoir of Toxoplasma, contaminated soil or water.
 Screening is provided by the LEA at the first prenatal check and then every 4-6 weeks, if the result is negative.

-“Since over 90% of future mothers with toxoplasmosis are asymptomatic, it is crucial to know their serological status from the beginning of the pregnancy - highlighted Professor Marcello Lanari, full professor of general and specialist Pediatrics at the Alma Mater Studiorum University of Bologna and director of the Pediatrics UOC at the Irccs Aou of Bologna - hand hygiene, correct diet and targeted drugs according to medical prescription in case of fetal infection are the weapons.
+"Since over 90% of expectant mothers with toxoplasmosis are asymptomatic, it is crucial to know their serological status from the beginning of pregnancy," emphasized Professor Marcello Lanari, Professor of General and Specialist Pediatrics at the Alma Mater Studiorum University of Bologna and Director of the Pediatrics Unit at the IRCCS AOU of Bologna.
+"Hand hygiene, a proper diet, and targeted medications as prescribed by a doctor are the key to success in the event of fetal infection."

-It is essential that women know their serological status for all TORCH infections, from the beginning of pregnancy or even better when planning it, in order to adopt hygiene-food measures and targeted therapies to protect the unborn child, considering the fact that the greatest risk of fetal involvement is in the first and second trimester, with a possible poor prognosis”.
+It is essential for women to know their serological status for all TORCH infections, from the beginning of pregnancy or, even better, when planning it, in order to adopt hygiene and dietary measures and targeted therapies to protect the unborn child, considering that the greatest risk of fetal involvement is in the first and second trimesters, with a possible poor prognosis.

 Sero-prevalence data in 2025: the Amcli study is coming

-A study conducted by Amcli, which is expected to be published in the next few months in the scientific journal 'Eurosurveillance', documents a presentation of the sero-prevalence (presence of antibodies in the blood) of CMV and Toxoplasma gondii, confirming trends already observed in other European countries.
-The following values emerge from the representative sample of Italian women of childbearing age: Toxoplasma gondii: 10%; Parvovirus B19: 64%; Treponema pallidum (syphilis): 1%; Rubella virus: 86%; Cytomegalovirus (CMV): 59%.
+A study conducted by AMCLI, scheduled for publication in the coming months in the scientific journal Eurosurveillance, documents a seroprevalence (presence of antibodies in the blood) of CMV and Toxoplasma gondii, confirming trends already observed in other European countries.
+The following values emerge from a representative sample of Italian women of childbearing age: Toxoplasma gondii: 10%; Parvovirus B19: 64%; Treponema pallidum (syphilis): 1%; Rubella virus: 86%; Cytomegalovirus (CMV): 59%.

-In foreign women of childbearing age in Italy, however: Toxoplasma gondii: 22%; Parvovirus B19: 57%; Treponema pallidum: 1%; Rubella virus: 86%; VMC: 93%.
-Thanks to mandatory pediatric vaccination and coverage above 95%, Italy was declared 'free' from endemic rubella circulation at the end of 2023.
-But "it remains crucial", according to experts, screening of foreign women coming from countries without vaccination recommendations, to "prevent imported cases".
-The greatest attention is therefore focused on Cytomegalovirus and Toxoplasmosis.
+Among foreign women of childbearing age in Italy, however: Toxoplasma gondii: 22%; Parvovirus B19: 57%; Treponema pallidum: 1%; Rubella virus: 86%; VMC: 93%.
+Thanks to mandatory pediatric vaccination and coverage rates above 95%, Italy was declared free of endemic rubella at the end of 2023.
+However, according to experts, screening of foreign women arriving from countries without vaccination recommendations remains crucial to "prevent imported cases."
+The main focus is therefore on cytomegalovirus and toxoplasmosis.